mahedee/articles/ai/Integrate-bot-with-sequential-flow-of-dialog.md

-# Integrate Bot with Sequential Flow of Dialog
+# Integrate Sequential Flow of Dialog in Azure Bot Service

 ## Introduction